Maya the Bee: The Golden Orb: Production

-The box office successes of the first two films, Maya the Bee Movie (2014) and Maya the Bee: The Honey Games (2018), convinced the creative teams in Germany (Studio 100) and Australia (Studio B) to create a third film.
+The box office successes of the first two films, Maya the Bee Movie (2014) and Maya the Bee: The Honey Games (2018), convinced the creative teams in Germany (Studio 100 Film) and Australia (Studio B) to create a third film.
 The teams wanted to create another story under the guiding principle of "friendship and helping others" that define character of the protagonist Maya, but with a theme different from the first two films.
 Director Noel Cleary wanted to create a "road movie" where Maya leaves her home, Poppy Meadow, that additionally involved high storytelling stakes.